For your free copy of

 (And the black stitching doesn't show....)

-You can make them in any color you want to.
+You can make them in any color and fabric that you want to.

 The width of the ribbon you choose will determine the size of the flower.